aptera/falco/readme.md

 1. Download this repo as a .zip file
 1. Extract its files to a temporary location.
 1. Run the `install` script for your preferred platform (bash or PowerShell).
+Heads up: this may call for a `chmod +x ./install.sh` or an `Unblock-File ./install.ps1`, depending on your local script security situation.

 ## Use